JulianLaval/canvas-particle-network/README.md

 ## Overview

 In this experiment, I set out to build a simple, sexy, interactive, and animated particle network using Canvas and JavaScript.
-Fully plug n' play, modular, and customisable, just drop it in any webpage.
+Fully plug n' play, modular (via Browserify and WebPack), and customisable, just drop it in any webpage.

 [See it live on CodePen](http://codepen.io/JulianLaval/pen/KpLXOO/)